Why Experts Say The Plan To Limit Protests Outside The White House Is So Dangerous

 While many experts agree that restricting protests through the implementation of fees and physical barriers could endanger public perception of democracy, Clancy and Hellwege both suggest that the Trump administration's proposed rule may actually prompt further protests.
 In fact, Hellwege says the government's efforts to limit protest location and size "may have an energizing effect on the population," compelling them "to react and to assemble."

-Clancy, meanwhile, predicts that this rule, if instituted, may backfire; instead of quelling dissent, Clancy says, it could "force protestors to seek increasingly more radical methods of making their voices heard."
+Clancy, meanwhile, predicts that this rule, if instituted, may backfire; instead of quelling dissent, Clancy says, it could "force protesters to seek increasingly more radical methods of making their voices heard."

 "When you take away that number of people’s power electorally, and then legislatively, and then strip away voting rights, and then try to limit their rights to protest over these things, you’re systematically eliminating channels of dissent, which forces radicalization," Clancy says, pointing to this moment in protest politics.
 "Those folks who have been disenfranchised have taken the fight to the streets, and to the rotunda, and really made this a moment of activism."